Platform Comparison

 Scaling Model Horizontal across regions → cloud burst Edge-first, regionless

-Track Record 7 years, 120M+ sessions ~6 years, limited public data
+Track Record Founded in 2017, 120M+ sessions orchestrated ~6 years, limited public data

 Peak Proven 1M CCU live (Chivalry 2) 14M CCU (benchmark test)